finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the   scope this uniquely identifies the transaction portfolio.
     List<Operation> operation = Arrays.asList(); // List<Operation> | The patch document.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified.
 Note that this will affect all bitemporal entities in the request, but will not be used for any perpetual entities. try {
-      PortfolioDetails result = apiInstance.patchPortfolioDetails(scope, code, operation, effectiveAt);
+      PortfolioDetails result = apiInstance.patchPortfolioDetails(scope, code, operation)
+            .effectiveAt(effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#patchPortfolioDetails");